Apply segmentation rules for tracking Tribe activity and reach.*

 2. Any/All selector menu – switch between Any or All parameters.

-3. Parameter selector menu – select from a broad range of Attributes, Behavior metrics, Contextual properties, or User tags and set conditions to refine your segmentation.
+3. Parameter selector menu – select from a broad range of Attributes, Behavior metrics, Contextual properties, Events, or User tags and set conditions to refine your segmentation.

 Attributes include important moments and characteristics of your audience: